.

 1. Text Link

 “There is a lot of confusion within the business community right now,” said Richard Hughes, Director of Laboratory Sales & Marketing at Cole Diagnostics.
-“Many think that vaccine-or-test policies are out because the Supreme Court recently blocked the federal mandate for large employers.
-This is true.
-However, the court also left it up to states and employers to decide if they will require employees to show proof of vaccination or a negative COVID-19 test in order to work.”
+“Many employers assume vaccine-or-test policies are off the table because the Supreme Court blocked the federal mandate for large employers.
+That’s partially true.
+What remains, however, is the authority of states and individual employers to require proof of vaccination or a negative COVID-19 test as a condition of coming to work.”

 COVID-19 test